11 Best Business Bank Accounts for LLC in 2025

 Axos offers four main types of business bank accounts.
 Basic Business Checking, Business Interest Checking, Business Savings Account, and Business Premium Savings.

-Basic Business Checking has no monthly fee, but Business Interest Checking comes at a fee of $10 per month.
-Basic Savings has a monthly fee of $5 while its Premium version has none.
+Basic Business Checking has no monthly fee, but Business Interest Checking has a $10 monthly fee.
+Basic Savings has a monthly fee of $5, while its Premium version has none.

 Interest Rates

 While Axos’ customers have plenty of interest-bearing options, the yield rates aren’t as high as some of the other banks.
-The basic checking account has no APY.
-The interest-bearing checking account has an APY of 1.01%.
+The basic checking account has no APY, while the interest-bearing checking account has an APY of 1.01%.

 If you go with Axos’ savings options, you get a 0.20% yield on both the Basic and Premium Business Savings accounts.